 Opportunities for Further Study and Destinations

 Students studying A Level Biology frequently go on to study science based degrees.
-In 2021 students left CCHSG to study the following courses at university: Medicine, Dentistry, Veterinary Science, Biology, Marine Biology, Biological Sciences, Biomedical Sciences, Biochemistry, Optometry, Osteopathy, Natural Sciences, Pharmacology and Neuroscience, to name but a few.
+Students leave CCHSG to study the following courses at university: Medicine, Dentistry, Veterinary Science, Ecology, Zoology, Biology, Marine Biology, Biological Sciences, Biomedical Sciences, Biochemistry, Sport science, Optometry, Osteopathy, Natural Sciences, Paramedic science, Forensics, Pharmacology and Neuroscience, to name but a few.